hra42/pg_backup/README.md

-# PostgreSQL Backup Tool
+# PostgreSQL Backup & Restore Tool

-A robust Go application for PostgreSQL backups with strict error handling.
+A robust Go application for PostgreSQL backups and restores with strict error handling.
 Any failure immediately terminates the process with appropriate error reporting.

 ## Features

 - **SSH-based remote backup execution** - Connects to production server and runs pg_dump
+- **Database restore capability** - Restore backups from S3 to any PostgreSQL instance
 - **Rsync file transfer** - Fast, efficient transfer with resume capability
-- **S3-compatible storage** - Upload backups to Garage or any S3-compatible storage
+- **S3-compatible storage** - Upload/download backups to/from Garage or any S3-compatible storage
 - **Automatic retention management** - Keep only the N most recent backups
-- **Email notifications** - Success/failure notifications via go-notification
+- **Email notifications** - Success/failure notifications via go-notification for both backup and restore
 - **Progress tracking** - Real-time progress for all long-running operations
 - **Structured logging** - Clear, parseable logs with context
 - **Graceful shutdown** - Handles SIGINT/SIGTERM with cleanup